Engine Cleaning: Everything You Need to Know

 When was the last time you cleaned the engine of your car?
 If you can’t tell when the last is or if you didn’t know that engine cleaning is an important part of vehicle maintenance, this blog post is definitely for you.

 The engine bay holds the most vital parts of a car and yet it is one of the most neglected areas when it comes to cleaning.
 A lot of people are intimidated by the task of cleaning car parts they know very little about.
 They decide that it’s better to leave it alone and not risk damaging the sensitive components like electrical connections.
-What most people do not know is that engine cleaning is as important as keeping the car exterior clean and it should be done regularly.
+What most people do not know is that engine cleaning is as important as keeping the car exterior clean.
+Moreover it should be done regularly.
 Here are some reasons why.

 It is easier to find where a leak is coming from if your engine is clean.
 This allows you to catch the problem while it’s still small and manageable saving you the time and resources of having your car fixed for far more extensive damage.
 Sensitive car parts won’t need replacing as often when they are protected from getting in contact with oil through regular cleaning.
 Overall maintenance costs will be lower because there will be less rust and corrosion.